 Jordi Armengol, piano, Cor de Cambra del Palau de la Música Catalana, Barcelona

-Certified Resonance Trainer after Thomas Lange (2011-2014)
+Certified Resonance Teacher after Thomas Lange (2011-2014)

 Harpsichord studies at Universität der Künste Berlin

-20+ years of teaching experience
+As an educator 22+ years of teaching experience

-Concerts at Festival Avuimúsica (Barcelona), Schleswig-Holstein Musikfestival, Händel-Haus Halle, Palau de la Música (Barcelona), Auditori Winthertur, Mendelssohn Remise (Berlin), Musikfesttage an der Oder, etc.
+Concerts at Festival Avuimúsica (Barcelona), Schleswig-Holstein Musikfestival, Händel-Haus Halle, Palau de la Música Catalana (Barcelona), Auditori Winthertur, Mendelssohn Remise (Berlin), Musikfesttage an der Oder, etc.

-I'm regularly invited as stage manager for special education projects of Berliner Philharmonie.
+Other I'm regularly invited as stage manager for special education projects of Berliner Philharmonie.